kadirilkimen/babyBear-3D-printer/README.md

 !
 A laser cut toolhead will be added in a few weeks.
 !
 A cnc milling toolhead will be added until February.
 ```
-# Firmware is ready!
+# Marlin now has Polar kinematics!
-Now polar coordinates calculated in the firmware.
+Finally, I developed polar kinematics and the Marlin team merged it to the main distribution.
-You can just slice it and send to the machine.
+That means you can just slice the model and send to the babyBear without post processing.

 <img src="/Media/babyBear.jpg" alt="babyBear" title="Optional title">